Good Luck

 Unfortunately the story of CP rehabilitation is full of mistakes often

-made on the basis of personal convincement without any evidence, but this
+made on the basis of personal convincement without any evidence, but

 is another question.